maxter252/maxter252/README.md

 Profile README page under construction

+- 🔭 I have recently started as a Machine Learning DevOps Engineer
+- 🌱 I’m currently learning Azure Cloud

 <!--
 **maxter252/maxter252** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: He